What Is the Metaverse?

 In addition, sustainability and climate protection stand somewhat in the way of the complete implementation of the Metaverse.
 This is because the energy requirements of a large and constantly available platform, which is to operate globally to boot, must rely on the use of blockchain.
 This is the only way to ensure a certain level of authenticity.
 And that costs vast amounts of energy, which, after all, should only be generated in an environmentally friendly manner, with care, and consumed in moderation.

-Experts assume that the metaverse will gradually grow and arrive in the reality of sports fans.
+Experts assume that the future of Metaverse will gradually grow and arrive in the reality of sports fans.
 There will not be able to be a clear separation before and after.
 Instead, it will simply conquer everyday life in certain areas and with certain offers, products and services, but also skills, first integrating into it and then merging with it completely.
 And at some point, the metaverse and with it the new sports experience will not only be a reality, but a matter of course.